webclinic017/edgedb/docs/reference/datamodel/extensions.rst

 .. api-index:: postgis

-Additionally, standalone extension packages can be installed via the CLI, with ``postgis`` being a notable example.
+Additionally, standalone extension packages can be installed on local project-managed instances via the CLI, with ``postgis`` being a notable example.

 List installed extensions: